kes/blog/content/posts/writing-an-elisp-sort.md

 | 5 | d | h |
 ```

+That's exactly what we want.
 We can use this function to transpose the table of names, then sort, then transpose back.
 Here's the updated code.

 ```emacs-lisp
   (defun kes/sort-org-table-by-field-length (arg)